DLibatique/LATN102-S20/3-nuts.md

 ## <a name="attendance">Attendance</a>
 You must attend each meeting of the course to attain a good grade.
 We will not be working off a traditional textbook, so your primary source of information will be my lectures and practice work during class time.
 I will also provide many examples and memorization tricks (mnemonic devices, helpful tips, etc.) in class, so it will be to your benefit to attend class so as to make completing your assignments and studying for quizzes less daunting.

+If you must miss a class meeting for any reason, please inform me as soon as you know of the absence via e-mail **before the class meeting begins**, and we will correspond accordingly. **More than two (2) unexcused absences, defined as a failure to appear in class without notifying me via e-mail that you won’t be there before the class period begins, will result in a full grade drop for the semester (e.g., an A- will be dropped to a B-)**.

+It bears repeating: **if you will miss class for any reason, you must e-mail me before that class period begins to let me know!**

+Any absence beyond the two allotted above for compelling and verifiable reasons (including but not limited to extended illness, a death or medical emergency in the family, a wedding in the immediate family, and participation in a college-sponsored athletic event) falls under Holy Cross' Excused Absence Policy and requires a note from your Class Dean.
+See the full Excused Absence Policy [here](https://catalog.holycross.edu/node/1381/#EAP).

 <a href="#top" class="underline">Back to top.</a>
 <hr>

 ## <a name="oh">Office Hours</a>
-Office hours are an opportunity for you to meet with me outside of class to discuss anything you’d like: questions about the readings, clarifications about lectures or assignments, even simply shooting the breeze.
+Office hours are an opportunity for you to meet with me outside of class to discuss anything you’d like: questions about grammar and syntax, clarifications about lectures or assignments, even simply shooting the breeze.
 My office hours are times that I am sure to be in my office, unless you’re notified otherwise, so I highly encourage you to take advantage of them!
 I’m also happy to make appointments outside of my regular office hours if they conflict with your availability; simply shoot me an e-mail with what times and dates work for you.

 <a href="#top" class="underline">Back to top.</a>
 <hr>